ktbeck/NOM/Documents/The Final Project/style_guide_v1.md

 - Capitalize all files
 - Camel case all variables
-- Add dash to (SOMETHING)
+- "-" for css id names
-- TODO: regular indentation
+- Identation with tabs

 ## TODO: ADD THINGS